Opinion: Russia frozen on climate change | The China Post

 Ultimately, a fundamental shift in climate policy would lead to the dismantling — or to put it in friendlier terms, a reorientation — of the current Russian business model.
 In recent years, Putin has shied away from far less ambitious reforms.

-And it is clear that the Russian people have no desire to make sacrifices for something as abstract as the concept of the global climate.
-They seem much more willing to suffer ever greater catastrophes resulting from climate change while vehemently denying that such a thing even exists.
+And it’s clear that the Russian people have no desire to make sacrifices for something as abstract as the concept of the global climate.
+They seem much more willing to suffer ever greater catastrophes resulting from climate change, all the while vehemently denying that such a thing even exists.

 Each evening at 1830 UTC, DW’s editors send out a selection of the day’s hard news and quality feature journalism.
 You can sign up to receive it directly here.